Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 Many survivors fear that the courts will not believe them if they did not file a police report.
 However, you can still pursue a personal injury lawsuit if you did not press criminal charges against the perpetrator.

-You may receive a variety of damages, including:
+You may seek compensation for a variety of damages, including:

 - Medical and psychological treatment